 After Aaron ripped off his shirt and started to hump the floor, many young women ran up to the stage and drooled.

-Among them was the young woman, Gina’s friend, I saw standing outside the backstage entrance two weeks ago.
-In a sprayed-on minidress stretched tight over her ample butt, she screamed, “I want the church boy!”
+Among them was the young woman, Gina’s friend, I saw standing outside the backstage entrance.
+In an outfit stretched tight over her ample butt, she screamed, “I want the church boy!”
 A woman in front of me shouted, “Yo baby, you got them condoms?”
 Another woman shouted, “Later for them condoms, you need a scuba outfit for that bitch!”
 The entire front row — even the victim of this Apollo vitriol — cracked up.

 Yup-yup.
 Guy were devastating.
 They ripped.
 I guess they don’t know that young black men from Harlem are not supposed to put on shows like this.

 Society says young black men from Harlem are murderers, dope-sellers, losers.
 Any other category is an aberration.
 True enough, Teddy Riley is an aberration.
 With a loving family and friends — including the murderers and dope-sellers who protected his genius — he rose above society’s low opinion of the inner city.
 But since he’s calm, cool, and collected, a smiling killer who makes us dance to death, one of the fellas, he doesn’t fit the contemporary definitions of a freak.
 Lest we forget, to be a real freak you have to play the jheri curls and plastic surgery, or pose naked with flower petals shaped like a glans penis.
 And if you ain’t got enough to buy a dead man’s bones to curl up with when you go to sleep at night, then you just as well forgit it, ’cause you ain’t wid it.